pwolmy/Klimber/README.md

 Hello World repository for Git tutorial
 This is an example repository for the Git tutoial on https://www.w3schools.com

+This is my second try to approve git certification

 This repository is built step by step in the tutorial.